Skip to content

 What happens if a valid IPAF certification is missing on site?

-In many EU countries and on projects for major customers (logistics parks, industrial facilities), IPAF certification is a condition of site entry.
-Without it, a worker cannot legally operate MEWP equipment — platforms must remain idle and installation stops.
-The cost of the downtime falls on the contractor, but the delay directly affects your project schedule.
+In many EU countries and for major customers, IPAF is a condition of site entry.
+Without it, a worker cannot legally operate MEWP equipment — platforms stand idle and installation stops.
+The contractor bears the downtime cost, but the delay hits your schedule.

 Related reading: Safety Induction for Racking Installation: Practical Checklist — what to prepare as a facility manager before the installation crew arrives.